Sami-000/Poco_x3_Gt_imei_patcher/README.md

 # Usage
-1. install `imei_patcher.zip` module in magisk.
+1. Install the `imei_patcher.zip` module in Magisk.
-3. unzip `nvdata.zip`
-and flash `nvdata.img` `nvram.bin` with mtkclient or sp flash tool.

-done...

-⚠️ Your imei will be changed to these imei's
+3. Unzip the `nvdata.zip` and flash the `nvdata.img` and `nvram.bin` using [mtkclient](https://github.com/bkerler/mtkclient/) or SP Flash Tool.
+Once completed, your imei's will be changed to the following:

-imei1: `355101000436797`
+imei1: `355101000436797`\
 imei2: `355101000436821`